 The Symposium Call for Presentation Web Portal allows you to submit proposals for the annual Virginia EMS Symposium.
 Once you set up your account, you will be able use this portal to submit and keep track of the status of your proposals as well as review, update and submit previous submissions.
 You can even start a proposal and save it to finish later if necessary.
 Once your proposal is submitted, it will be reviewed by the EMS Symposium Committee.
 If selected, you will be notified by a member of the Virginia Office of EMS.

-Prior to clicking the "Submit To Committee" button on the summary page, your application is considered incomplete.
+Note: Prior to clicking the "Submit To Committee" button on the summary page, your application is considered incomplete.
 You must enter all required information and click the "Submit To Committee" button in order for your proposal to be considered by OEMS.

 Virginia EMS Symposium categories allow for didactic as well as psychomotor activities and encourage faculty to include appropriate innovative information as part of the continuing education program.
 Hands-on classes are always popular!
 Educational categories include:

 Administrative: These programs are typically Virginia specific offered by the Virginia Office of EMS that pertains to the Virginia EMS system.

 Airway, Respiration, Ventilation:The Airway, Respiration, Ventilation category provides topics that involve the pathophysiology of ventilation, respiration and the use of airway, oxygenation, ventilation devices in the management of airway, oxygenation, ventilation compromise.

 BLS Academy: The Academy is specifically designed for EMTs to comply with category 1 (NCCR) requirements for recertification.